If you are a new parent you may have recently learned – or are perhaps even in the middle of – a “wonder week”.

 It’s easy to get caught up in the moment and start thinking any changes will become permanent.

-But growth spurts, development leaps and wonder weeks are all a normal part of development, and it won’t be long before your little one is through leap everything is normal again.
+But growth spurts, development leaps and wonder weeks are all a normal part of development, and it won’t be long before your little one is through it and everything is normal again.

 And as we mentioned above, development leaps are great, because they mean your child is progressing and learning new skills.